Knee Surgery in New Jersey

 The knee is a "hinge" joint where the thigh bone (femur) and the shinbone (tibia) meet.
-The knee cap (patella) glides over the femur when the knee moves.
+The kneecap (patella) glides over the femur when the knee moves.
 In a healthy joint, a layer of smooth cartilage cushions the bone ends, working together with muscles, tendons, and ligaments to allow you to bend your knee easily.
 Arthritis—particularly "wear-and-tear" arthritis or osteoarthritis—as well as certain knee injuries and diseases can damage the cartilage, causing the bones to rub together and leading to pain and stiffness.
-That's when you would need to consider a knee replacement at our practice in Paramus, NJ.
+That's when you would need to consider knee surgery at the Hartzband Center, serving patients in Paramus, Hackensack, Paterson, Clifton, and Passaic, NJ.

 In a total knee replacement, the damaged ends of the bones are removed and replaced with a prosthesis made of metal and plastic.
 A partial knee replacement for patients with damage on only one side of the joint can delay or prevent a total knee replacement.
 These artificial parts allow the joint to move smoothly, so the patient experiences pain relief and a better quality of life.
 Knee replacement can also help restore motion to the joint, straighten the leg and improve stability.